Ultra-Labs/ultralabs-io/src/markdown-pages/services-page/services.md

 processHeaderTitle: The process
 processList:
   - processTitle: Research
-    processText: We partner with our clients to deliver the most elegant implementations to their ideas.
-In order to do that we help them identify and define those ideas and come up with the most competitive alternatives available.
+    processText: We partner with clients to deliver the most elegant implementation of their ideas.
+      First, we help them identify and define their idea.
+Then, we come up with the most competitive alternatives available.
     processImg: /assets/rectangle-312.webp
   - processText: Ideation follows discovery.
 We help ideas move from the abstract into concrete, viable solutions.
     processTitle: Develop